-Not to be confused with the Krag Bolo bayonet, these knives started off as a full size machete and ended up as a smaller more usable heavy side arm for brush clearence etc. Made in large numbers in WWI they continued to be used right up to and through WWII
+Not to be confused with the Krag Bolo bayonet, these knives started off as a full size machete and ended up as a smaller more usable heavy side arm for brush clearance etc. Made in large numbers in WWI they continued to be used right up to and through WWII

 The first limited issue Army bolos were for the Hospital Corps troops.
 They had a need to clear brush and cut poles for litters, tents etc. From the experience with these through U.S. troops in the Philippine Insurrection, the Model 1904 Bolo Knife was developed.
 This was a heavy curved knife that was used in the jungles for cutting through dense, tangled vegetation and as a close combat weapon.

 The Model 1904 bolo used a curved 12" blade with a rounded end, and a curved handle with wood grips attached by brass rivets.
 An "S" shaped crossguard protected the hand.
 A heavy leather sheath was used with a mounting for attachment to the belt..
-This Model remained in production through till 1915.
+Theis Model remained in production through till 1915.

 For the M1909 a less expensive revision of the first bolos was developed.
 This version was intended for use by all units.